 Private lessons can be beginner, intermediate, or advanced students but most are beginners.
 Some are private lessons but many are semi private.
+At Pine Knob we will team teach groups that are larger than four.
 Stronger students can be given different tasks, while working with the weaker ones.
 Some children do not want to take a lesson, but most adult students are motivated to learn.
 Talk to parents about their expectations and give them a review after the lesson with a plan for what to do next.

-Students have a wide range of ability, age, fitness, learning style, and expectation.
+Students have a wide range of ability, age, fitness, learning style, motivations, and expectation.
 Ask them about any goals they have and their experience in skiing or other sports especially skating or rollerblading.
 Are they going on a trip, do they ski with better skiers, how often do they ski?
 Most of the time they just want to improve and do not know what that means, so you will have to evaluate them and discuss a plan.
+More control on steeper slopes and skiing parallel are common goals.

 Check their clothing and make sure their boots are put on correctly.
 People can be very sensitive to criticism so focus on the positive things they do and how they could change other things.
 Shape their performance as soon as they get it by saying "yes that is it."
 You have to pay a lot of attention to what they are doing and feeling.
 Some people will want a bit of time to try it on their own without feedback.
 There are some students who will like verbal coaching from behind, others will like to follow you, and sometimes it is better to demonstrate first then have them ski.
 Customize what you teach to meet their needs and to keep the fun meter high.